Chevy Bolt Recall: Lemon Law Provides Solutions for Chevy Bolt Owners

 - Park outside after charging and at night.

-What is the latest update on the Bolt battery recall?
+What is the latest Chevy Bolt recall update?

-However, LG and Chevy have been unable to produce enough new batteries for all Bolt vehicles leading to huge delays in recall repairs.
+However, LG and Chevy have been unable to produce enough new batteries for all Bolt vehicles leading to huge delays in Chevy Bolt recall repairs.
 Chevy has told its customers that it is “working aggressively to have replacement modules available as soon as possible” but meanwhile Chevy Bolt owners have restrictions on their use and charging capacity, and live with the fear of their vehicle catching on fire.
+And because the company can’t replace the batteries in cars until an undefined time in the future, there are potential next steps that owners can take to receive compensation on their Chevy Bolt EV.

 How can lemon law help?